tadeugr/kubexample/README.md

 ./benchmark.sh
 ```

-> **Why all this?** This is the closest we can get to a production environment.
+> **Why all this?** This is the closest we can get to a production environment regarding Load Balancing.
 Since we are not running Kubernetes on the cloud (nor using MetalLB), there is no Kubernetes service `type: LoadBalancer`.
 Luckly any Kubernetes service supports under the hood a very basic Round Robin load balancing, we are just making sure we reach Kubernetes service FQDN.

 # Roadmap